MANI LIT FEST

 Fallenberg teaches at Bar-Ilan University, co-founded the Vermont College of Fine Arts International MFA in Creative Writing & Literary Translation, and taught at City University of Hong Kong.
 He is the recipient of writing and translation fellowships in the US, Canada, Switzerland, Iceland, China, and Italy and is the founder of Arabesque: An Arts and Residency Center in Old Acre.
 Fallenberg was artistic director of the Translation Residency program at Mishkenot Shaananim in Jerusalem from its inception until 2021.

-Claire Papamichael was born in Athens in 1963 and studied Sociology in the Panteion University.
-She has worked more than 35 years as a freelance literary translator from English to Greek.
-Among the authors she has translated are Maeve Binchy, Marian Keys, Graham Greene, Sebastian Faulks, Jane Austen, Charlotte Bronte, Charles Dickens and recently Madeleine Miller, Alex Michaelides and Olivia Manning.
-She has translated The Promise by Damon Galgut, who won the 2021 Booker Prize and also his acclaimed novel Arctic Summer.
-She is currently translating the third volume of the Saga of The Century by Rebecca West, Malafrena by Ursula LeGuin and Great Circle by Maggie Shipstead which was shortlisted for the Booker Prize 2021.
+She has worked more than 40 years as a freelance literary translator from English to Greek.
+Among the authors she has translated are Maeve Binchy, Marian Keys, Graham Greene, Sebastian Faulks, Jane Austen, Charlotte Bronte, Charles Dickens, Madeleine Miller, Alex Michaelides, Olivia Manning, Damon Galgut.
+She has also translated The Saga of the Century by Rebecca West and The Promise by Damon Galgut, which won the Booker Prize 2021, as well as The Bee Sting by Paul Murray, shortlisted for the Booker Prize 2023.

 Pandora Bethea was born in Athens, Greece and grew up in Iran until the age of ten.
 She received her high school diploma from the American Community School of Athens (ACS).
 Because she was surrounded by many cultures, languages and tradition, multiculturalism is her comfort zone.
 At the age of 26, she flew to New York and travelled cross-country with her friend Fani to San Francisco.
 She received her degree in English Language and Literature from Sonoma State University and taught in California public high schools for years discovering young poets in her classroom.
 She loved being a part of the poet community in San Francisco Bay.
 Pandora's poetry has been published in "Healdsburg Haiku" by Running Wolf Press, in "The Peace Press" of Sonoma County, in "The Sitting Room" annual publication, in "A Word for All Seasons" Benicia Poets Anthology, and California Poets in the Schools Anthology.
-As a world traveller, she has experienced many countries, including Guatemala, Morocco, Vietnam, India, Iran, Dubai, Denmark, the U.S. and Europe, but her favourite spot is the family summer cottage on the Aegean in northern Evia.
+As a world traveller, she has experienced many countries, including Arctic Greenland, Hungary, Croatia, Guatemala, Morocco, Vietnam, India, Iran, Dubai, Denmark, the U.S. and Europe, but her favourite spot is the family summer cottage on the Aegean in northern Evia.
 She is the proud mother of her adult children, daughter Maya and son Alexander Sibley, and yiayia (grandmother) to babies Iris and Luna Gaertner.

 Alizon Robertson is a retired Creative Writing tutor who writes in the genre of crime fiction and the ghost story.
 She has finally (after too many rewrites and edits to mention) finished her speculative thriller The Lantern Bearers and is about to embark on her next novel - Lost Boys: a story of a haunting.